Superintendence, direction and control of elections to be vested in an Election Commission

 On the role of the President of India, the Assembly felt that the Drafting Committee’s amendment placed the President at a powerful position with regards to elections and in order to counter the possibility of the Central government influencing the President, it was decided that certain aspects of the Draft Article would be made subject to law made by parliament.

-The Assembly adopted the Draft Article incorporating amendments, including the one moved by the Drafting Committee.
+The Assembly adopted the Draft Article on 16 June 1949, incorporating amendments including the one moved by the Drafting Committee.